vincedgy/graphql-tutorial/README.md

 - Debugging within vscode
 - Using a Cloud Backend like MongoDB Atlas
 - Using a Docker container at this end
+- Use Heroku and deploy the server to the World

 ## Prerequisites